 Let $t_0:=\max\{t: \Phi _s \mbox{ is not mixed unitary }, \forall s\in (0,t)\}$.
 We claim that $\Phi _{t_0}$ is a mixed unitary.
 In deed this clear from openness of $N$, as otherwise $t_0\in N$ and this would mean $[t_0, t_0+\epsilon)\subseteq N$ for some $\epsilon >0.$ Now, define By Theorem \ref{thm-semigp-eve-MU}, $t_1$ is finite.
 Clearly $t_0\leq t_1$. \end{proof}

-We wish to remark that in the previous theorem we do not know whether $t_0<t_1$ is feasible or not.
-Considering the general features of numerous situations of eventual positivity (See for example \cite{Ja17}) we would guess that this could be possible for some examples with the set of points in $[t_0, t_1]$ for which $\Phi _t$ is a mixed unitary channel forming a discrete set.
+We wish to remark that in the previous theorem, we do not know whether one can take $t_1=t_0$ or not.
+Considering the general features of numerous situations of eventual positivity (See for example \cite{Ja17}) we would guess that there could be examples for which $t_0<t_1$ and the set of points $t$ in $[t_0, t_1]$ for which $\Phi _t$ is a mixed unitary channel is a discrete set.
 We are not able to confirm this in any of the following examples.

 We now give an example of a dynamical semigroup of unital quantum channels, which is not mixed unitary for some $t>0$.
 For any $B\in\M{d}$, let $\mu(B)$ denote the set of all singular values of $B$.